Ask the Author: Question & Response

 My friend, I will share a thought that is foreign to many people in this world: nothing happens to you that is not in your best interest.
-If you were to allow the memory of this thought to enter your heart and soul, distress, anger and bitterness would be impossible.
+If you were to allow the memory of this thought to enter your heart and soul, distress, anger and bitterness would disappear.

 My dear friend, when it comes to your nephew, do the opposite of what has not worked for you.
-If when you think of him, bitter and angry thoughts enter and pollute your heart and mind, then choose not to play the ego’s game any longer.
-For bitterness and anger is the ego’s solution to bitterness and anger.
-The ego’s solutions sound sane only to an insane world.
+If you think of him and bitter, angry thoughts enter and pollute your heart and mind, then choose not to play the ego’s game any longer.
+For the ego’s solution to bitterness and anger is more bitterness and anger.
+The ego’s solutions seem sane only in an insane world.